-For On-Road/Off-Road Motorcycles, this limited warranty will not cover claims arising from the following:
+This limited warranty will not apply to any On-Road/ Off-Road motorcycle

-- Failure to operate or maintain your motorcycle as specified in the Owner's Manual, including the Maintenance Responsibilities, Service Intervals & Records, and Maintenance & Lubrication sections. - 2.
-Abuse, neglect, misuse, improper storage, or use for racing or competition of any kind. - 3.
-Motorcycles not equipped to comply with the laws of the market in which they are registered. - 4.
-Defects or damage caused by installation of off-road or competition parts installed to enhance performance, or making other unapproved modifications, including but not limited to a trailer hitch.
-This includes the use of genuine Harley-Davidson parts in unapproved applications. - An act of God, war, riot, insurrection, nuclear contamination, natural disasters, including, but not limited to, lightning, forest fires, dust storms, hail storms, ice storms, earthquakes, or floods, or other circumstances out of Harley-Davidson's control.
+- Which has not been operated or maintained as specified in the Owner's Manual. - 2.
+Which has been abused, neglected, misused, improperly stored, or used for racing or competition of any kind. - 3.
+Which is not equipped to comply with the laws of the market in which it is registered. - 4.
+Which has aftermarket off-road parts, competition parts installed to enhance performance, a trailer hitch, or has other unapproved modifications (even if these modifications include genuine Harley-Davidson® parts and accessories that are not approved for use on your motorcycle).
+These modifications may void all or parts of your new motorcycle limited warranty.
+See an authorized Harley-Davidson dealer for details.

-- A motorcycle which has been in an accident, collision, dropped or struck. - 7.
-A Motorcycle that experiences (A) radio / TFT display syncing issues, (B) improper functioning radio / TFT display, (C) damage to the radio / TFT display caused by: including but not limited to, phone or other media storage device (MP3, jump drive, or etc.) software, abnormal use, unauthorized modification, computer viruses, or installation of unauthorized software, peripherals and attachments (accessories, GPS/Satellite units). - Replacement parts under this warranty may include a refurbished radio.
+- Which has been subjected to an act of God, war, riot, insurrection, nuclear contamination, natural disasters, including, but not limited to, lightning, forest fires, dust storms, hail storms, ice storms, earthquakes, or floods, or other circumstances out of Harley-Davidson's control. - Which has been in an accident, collision, dropped or struck.